 "Can't I do this all myself?"

 Of course, you "can."
 But that probably isn't the real question to ask.
 You also "can" perform surgery on yourself.
 However, wouldn't you rather have an expert, who does this every day, guide your family through the process?
-There is no shame in hiring experts, especially when the experts save you money.
+There is no shame in hiring experts, especially when the experts save you time and money.